-(4) Debt in pesos plus debt in U.S. dollars (using the exchange rate at September 30, 2020).
+(4) Debt in pesos plus debt in U.S. dollars (using the exchange rate at December 31 of the applicable year).

-(5) Assets in pesos plus assets in U.S. dollars (using the exchange rate at September 30, 2020).
+(5) Assets in pesos plus assets in U.S. dollars (using the exchange rate at December 31 of the applicable year).

-Source: Chilean Central Bank, Chilean Budget Office and Comptroller General of the Republic
+Source: Chilean Central Bank, Chilean Budget Office and Comptroller General of the Republic.